XranaDev/JellyfinDiscordBot/README.md

 # Installation
 Download main.py and fill in the information at the top, then run the file with python.
 Make sure your jellyfin server and discord bot are both running.
 # Uaage
-In order to create an account, you must DM the bot and use the command '''!createaccount username password'''. then manually approve or deny the accounts creation.
+In order to create an account, you must DM the bot and use the command **!createaccount *username password***. then manually approve or deny the accounts creation.